jilcres-datoy/elite-homes-ecommerce/README.md

 # elite-homes-ecommerce
-A simple Ecommerce Website developed using Django backend and XAMMP Database
+A simple Ecommerce Website developed using Django backend and XAMMP Database.